Galaxy Issue Management¶

 area/admin- Changes to admin functionality of the Galaxy webapp

 area/cwl- changes related to supporting the common workflow language in Galaxy

-area/database- Change requires a modification to Galaxy’s database
+area/database- Change to Galaxy’s database or data access layer

 area/datatypes- Changes to Galaxy’s datatypes

 area/datatype-framework- Changes to Galaxy’s datatype and metadata framework

 area/rules- Rule builder